Home

 Sundanese vs Burmese Difficulty

 The Sundanese vs Burmese difficulty level basically depends on the number of Sundanese Alphabets and Burmese Alphabets.
 Also the number of vowels and consonants in the language plays an important role in deciding the difficulty level of that language.
 The important points to be considered when we compare Sundanese and Burmese are the origin, speaking countries, language family, different greetings, speaking population of these languages.
 Want to know in Sundanese and Burmese, which language is harder to learn?
-Time required to learn Sundanese is Not Available while to learn Burmese time required is 44 weeks.
+Time required to learn Sundanese is 40 weeks while to learn Burmese time required is 44 weeks.